Logo What's After the Movie

 From 1 fan rating

-Discover the awards and nominations received by The Forty-Year-Old Version.
-Explore the history of The Forty-Year-Old Version and its cast and crew.
+Discover all the awards and nominations received by The Forty-Year-Old Version, from Oscars to film festival honors.
+Learn how The Forty-Year-Old Version and its cast and crew have been recognized by critics and the industry alike.

 74th British Academy Film Awards 2021